Home of the Rangers Mural

 • Winners' Show ends at 8 p.m., and artists should pick up their work at the close of this show.

 • Any remaining artwork should be picked up on Monday, April 8, by 5:30 p.m.
-Contact Tom Cornell for location.
+Contact Thomas Cornell for location.

 Art Show Rules & Info

 3. For installation and identification purposes, all pieces must include the title of the work, category entered and your name in the upper right hand corner on the back side.
-Only 3-D pieces are exempt and these must have this information attached.
+Wherever possible 3-D should have this information in the same fashion, but if this is not possible they stillmust have this information attached.

 4. No previously submitted material will be allowed.